Paiute-Shoshone Tribe of the Fallon Reservation and Colony

 The Paiute-Shoshone Tribe of the Fallon Reservation and Colony is a federally recognized tribe of Northern Paiute and Western Shoshone Indians in Churchill County, Nevada.
-Their autonym is Toi Ticutta meaning "Cattail Eaters."
+Their autonym is Toi Dükadü meaning "Cattail Eaters."

 Reservations

 The Fallon Paiute-Shoshone Tribe has a federal reservation, the Fallon Paiute-Shoshone Reservation, at 39°31′16″N 118°37′03″W, in Churchill County.
 The reservation, established in 1887, comprises 5540 acre.
 In 2005, 1,692 people lived on the reservation.
 In 2017, 1,499 people were enrolled in the tribe.
 Closer to the city of Fallon the smaller and geographically detached Fallon Paiute-Shoshone Colony, at 39°29′05″N 118°45′38″W, has two separate sections that lie between downtown Fallon and Fallon Municipal Airport, northeast of the city.